-No single individual has had the impact that Michael Jackson has had on singers, dancers, producers, arrangers and directors of live events.
+No single individual has had the impact that Michael Jackson has had on singers, dancers, producers, arrangers, and directors of live events.
 He set the benchmark - and then exceeded himself.

 Michael is the greatest in any era.
-His music and stage craft transcended the 80s and kept setting benchmarks in the 90s.
+His music and stagecraft transcended the 80s and kept setting benchmarks in the 90s.
 Despite his death, This Is It did the same for the 21st century.
 Now that's longevity.
 That's greatness.

-Tony Hadley certainly had a better voice than Michael Jackson (how on earth is he number one?
-His fans have been sharing this page on their forum again, no doubt).
+Tony Hadley certainly had a better voice than Michael Jackson (how on earth is he number one?).
+His fans have been sharing this page on their forum again, no doubt.

 Awesome band.
 Too many people have forgotten how great they are.
 Front singer Tony Hadley's voice is better than ever!

-Unfortunately, being labelled a boy band and pigeonholed by the music industry damaged a-ha's chances to have their music heard and rated by a wider audience.
-Their reformation in the early 2000's gave the band new life and their later music definitely rates as some of their best work.
+Unfortunately, being labelled a boy band and pigeonholed by the music industry damaged A-ha's chances to have their music heard and rated by a wider audience.
+Their reformation in the early 2000s gave the band new life, and their later music definitely rates as some of their best work.

-Along with the Queen they rule stadium anthems.
+Along with Queen, they ruled stadium anthems.

 Queen deserves this spot.
 They just never stopped making great songs (they have three greatest hits albums), not to mention they're practically a household name at this point.

-But Under Pressure kills me.
-It's a great song, but for some reason it's the only reason most people know Queen.
+But "Under Pressure" kills me.
+It's a great song, but for some reason, it's the only reason most people know Queen.
 "Hammer to Fall" is much better.

 Queen has an amazing voice and unique songs.
-It should be most definitely ranked higher.
+It should most definitely be ranked higher.

 Any list that doesn't have Madonna as the number one artist is suspect.
 She was dominant from the beginning of the decade to the end.
 Unlike Michael, she progressed as an artist, surprising us at every turn.
 For me, it's 1.
-Madonna.
-2. Prince (think of all the songs he wrote for others like Sinead O'Connor, The Bangles and Sheena Easton), 3.
+Madonna, 2.
+Prince (think of all the songs he wrote for others like Sinead O'Connor, The Bangles, and Sheena Easton), 3.
 Michael Jackson, 4.
 The Police.

-The 80s without Madonna would have been like a hamburger without the meat!
+The '80s without Madonna would have been like a hamburger without the meat!

 No one makes music for the ages like her.
 She is the sound of the generations she has performed for and will be.

-They're in a class by themselves well metal yeah of course, but we're talking ' 80's - not so much 80's but they are loved.
+They're in a class by themselves.
+Well, metal, yeah, of course, but we're talking '80s - not so much '80s, but they are loved.

 They are the best.
 But this list is obviously biased towards metal.

-Sting, Stewart Copeland and Andy Summers fused sounds that took the music industry by storm.
-Even in the short time they were together they created classics.
+Sting, Stewart Copeland, and Andy Summers fused sounds that took the music industry by storm.
+Even in the short time they were together, they created classics.

 They made great music and were on top for a bit.
 It really sucks that they broke up.